-Patients need relevant and meaningful information to understand the cost of care and their financial responsibilities.
-Hospitals across Illinois have committed to IHA’s price transparency principles.
+Patients need relevant information to understand the price of care and their financial responsibilities.
+IHA is committed to supporting hospitals in meeting price transparency requirements.

 On Nov.
 15, the Centers for Medicare & Medicaid Services issued final price transparency requirements for hospitals, including making public their negotiated rates.

 On Dec.
 23, CY 2023 administrative fees for the federal IDR process increased 600% compared to fees in CY 2022.

 Pending future rulemaking, HHS delayed requirements to include co-provider and/or co-facility expected charges for uninsured or self-pay good faith estimates.

 IHA comments on future advanced explanation of benefits and good faith estimate requirements for insured individuals.

 IHA summarized new final rules updating qualifying payment amount (QPA) and federal independent dispute resolution (IDR) requirements.

 Public Act 102-0901/HB 4703, effective July 1, 2022, amends Illinois’ surprise billing law to better align with the Federal No Surprises Act.
 Certain provisions of law go into effect Jan.
 1, 2023.